Revanth14/iceberg-go/dev/rest-scan-planning-design.md

 ## Open Questions

-Ordered by how much each shapes the public surface.
-The first three need a maintainer call before the planner seam lands; recommendations are given so the decision is a reaction, not a design-from-scratch.

 1. **Plan-scoped FileIO threading (surface decision).** How does plan-scoped IO reach `ReadTasks` across the `PlanFiles` -> `ReadTasks` boundary?
 Options: a `ScanPlan`/planned-result object, an internal plan context on `Scan`, or a serializable credential handle on `FileScanTask`.
-No firm recommendation yet, but a *live* FileIO should not go on `FileScanTask` — it is a data value with a transport codec.
+No firm recommendation yet, but a _live_ FileIO should not go on `FileScanTask` — it is a data value with a transport codec.
 See Scanner Delegation.
 Must be settled before PR 6.

 2. **Capability gating (surface decision).** A single gate is too coarse: